Diary of the Triplets

 Diary Of The Triplets is a 2015 Nigerian serial classic comedy film, written, produced and directed by Bright Wonder Obasi.
 This movies stars Kalu Ikeagwu and OAP, Big Mo.
-The movie was premiered at the Silverbird Cinema in Abuja, on the 26th, 27th and 28 June 2015.
+The movie was premiered at the Silverbird Cinema in Abuja, on 26 to 28 June 2015.

 Synopsis

 This film chronicles the story of three young men, who embarked on a journey in pursuit of success.
-Raised by Christian parents, in Christian homes, however pushed by an irresistible desire for success, and are ready to do virtually anything to break out of poverty.
+Raised by Christian parents, in Christian homes, they are pushed by an irresistible desire for success, and are ready to do virtually anything to break out of poverty.